Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 Now that you have data in the `inventory` collection, it's time to enable high-performance search on various fields in the document store.

 Create a search view named `inventory_view`.
-Follow the instructions in [Create a Search View](../search/views/create-search-views.md) to create the `inventory_view` search view.
+Follow the instructions in [Create a Fulltext Search View](../search-views/fulltext-search/tasks/create-search-views.md) to create the `inventory_view` search view.

 When you create the `inventory_view` search view, map the following fields: